teklal/global-services/app/services/_shelter/shelter-stt_en.md

 ## Designed for

-- Shelter focus: Assessment and analysis of the situation/context, identification of capacities and needs (Red Cross, government/administration; different actors and affected population)
+- Shelter focus: Assessment and analysis of the situation/context, identification of capacities and needs (Red Cross, government/administration; different actors and affected population).
-- Design and management of shelter & settlements interventions in response to a disaster (from emergency to recovery for example site planning, technical designs, BOQ...)
+- Design and management of shelter & settlements interventions in response to a disaster (from emergency to recovery for example site planning, technical designs, BOQ...).
-- Project feasibility studies (market analysis relevant to delivering shelter programmes as labour, rental market or technical surveys)
+- Project feasibility studies (market analysis relevant to delivering shelter programmes as labour, rental market or technical surveys).
 - Analysis of local building practices and materials.
-- Construction management (quality control, specific expertise during construction phases)
+- Construction management (quality control, specific expertise during construction phases).
-- Design Safe shelter awareness sessions/materials (software component shelter intervention) for quality assurance and self-recovery (IEC materials dissemination, demonstration of key mitigation and improvements to be implemented on the shelter components during construction/repair/reinforcement...)
+- Design Safe shelter awareness sessions/materials (software component shelter intervention) for quality assurance and self-recovery (IEC materials dissemination, demonstration of key mitigation and improvements to be implemented on the shelter components during construction/repair/reinforcement...).
-- Monitoring and evaluation of humanitarian shelter and reconstruction programmes (housing/infrastructure rehabilitation, beneficiary satisfaction surveys)
+- Monitoring and evaluation of humanitarian shelter and reconstruction programmes (housing/infrastructure rehabilitation, beneficiary satisfaction surveys).
-- Definition of shelter interventions considering the use of appropriate materials and technologies, innovation and energy efficiency and specification development
+- Definition of shelter interventions considering the use of appropriate materials and technologies, innovation and energy efficiency and specification development.
-- Participatory approaches for community regeneration/ upgrading
+- Participatory approaches for community regeneration/ upgrading.
-- Identification and advocacy on overcoming regulatory barriers to the provision of shelter, including housing, land and property issues/security of tenure
+- Identification and advocacy on overcoming regulatory barriers to the provision of shelter, including housing, land and property issues/security of tenure.
-- Coordination within RCRC movement to support one movement approach and integrating programming
+- Coordination within RCRC movement to support one movement approach and integrating programming.

 ## Personnel

-**Total:** 1+ people
+**Total:** 1+ people.

 **Composition:** It depends on the emergency and the context.
 It can be 1 person or a team with several members with 3-4 different profiles.